In this post:

 In mortgage stress?
 Where to seek help

-Are you in a state of mortgage stress?
-It’s wise to seek financial counselling to help you understand what options may be open to you before you find yourself in a desperate situation.
-There are many organisations in Australia that offer free help and can assist in getting you into a better financial position.
+If you feel you could be in mortgage stress - or in danger of falling into it, it's wise to seek financial counselling to help you understand what options may be open to you before you find yourself in a desperate situation.
+There are several organisations in Australia that offer free help and can assist in getting you into a better financial position.
 Here are a few:

 National Debt Helpline